Hiking 101: Pack Your Bag

 A few other considerations

-In addition to the Ten Essentials, there are a few other things you may want to pack to make your hike more enjoyable.
+In addition to these, there are a few other things you may want to pack to make your hike more enjoyable.
 Insect repellent, whistle, watch, emergency blanket, duct tape (great for repairing anything), gloves, extra socks, and an orange vest (during hunting season).
 Trekking poles can be incredibly useful while hiking somewhere with steep ascents or descents, of it you have joint problems.
 A camera and pair of binoculars are useful for recording memories and learning more about the natural world around you.